-Through radio, TV and news coverage its messages reached a large target audience.
-The campaign aimed to influence behaviour and shape perspectives by demonstrating that a future without violence is possible, while grassroots mobilisation activities have the potential to achieve this peaceful change.
+This campaign aimed to influence behaviour and shape perspectives by demonstrating that a future without violence is possible and preferable, while grassroots mobilisation activities have the potential to achieve this peaceful change.

 - A reality TV series, Dawn in the Creeks, was created, which documented the transformation of 21 young people living in the Niger Delta who had been involved in violence in the past.
 As well as being available on YouTube, these videos were shown in a road show through Port Harcourt city and smaller towns in the Niger Delta.

 - Town hall meetings were organised for participants to openly discuss their opinions on the benefits of non-violent approaches to change.